weiran-aitech/shift_schedule/README.md

    - Every day, no employee works more than one shift.
    - Number of shifts are evenly assigned to employees.
    - Shifts assined to any employee are spaced by at least 16 hours.
-   - Each employee has at least one day off in the schedule period.
+   - Each employee has at least one day off in the 7-day period.

 App Result:
 ![image](https://user-images.githubusercontent.com/84350533/119012794-a5a1a800-b996-11eb-8254-cbe54cebc874.png)